bigscience-workshop/bigscience/math/README.md

 - T: number of tokens used for training in Billions
 - P: number of parameters in normal numbers
 - n: number of GPUs
-- X: throughput per GPU in TFlops
+- X: throughput per GPU in TFLOPs
 - The result is in seconds, so divide by 3600*24 to get days

 Example: